-|Effects of |
+|Effects of Unwanted |

 - As an unwanted add on in scanning Refraction causes the image light rays to de-collimate or

 so to speak, to spray out slightly losing sharpness.

 - Film scanners and Film-Flatbed Dual scanners have an inherent technical advantage

 Dual counterpart is compensated by the fact that the optics of the flatbed are not subject to

 dust.
 The drawer of Dual scanners exposes the optics to dust every time it is open to insert film.

 - Refraction degrades the image since not all light rays are perpendicular to the glass, and

 - This corruption of the original image impairs resolution, contrast and saturation. .

 - With flatbed scanners the image travels through the glass bed and is refracted by it, on the

 way to the sensors; such refraction is unavoidable.

 - However, additional refraction caused by the glass used to make fluid mounts need not involve

 additional refraction.
 If the glass in the fluid mount faces the light rather than the sensors,

 additional refraction is avoided.

 - Epson V 750 scanners are provided with a wet mount tray which require that the film be placed

 path to the sensors.
 The In additional chunk of glass of the Epson tray effectively subtracts

 some of the benefits gained by fluid scanning.

 - ScanScience's simple answer to the problem is to provide an adapter that avoids glass

 between the film and the sensors.
 The fluid mounting plate faces the lamp, with the film being

 placed under the glass.
 The image going to the sensors is untainted by additional refraction

 - In Flatbed scanners like the Epson V750, the convenience of use plus the high resolution for

 Medium and Large format film is why many artists use it in place of drum scanners.

-|THE FILM |
+|THE FILM SCANNER |

 - Film Scanners have the inherent advantage over flatbeds that they are not refraction limited.